-Join Jim LaPier for an in-depth discussion in this video Entering values, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Entering values, part of Learning Vectorworks (2014).

 …Vectorworks tries to make your design process as straightforward as possible.…And to that end, the application will do its best to take as much of…the unnecessary math out of your hands.…A great example of this is the ability to enter numbers and…expressions in the fields of any dialogue or pallet.…The most commonly used of these is the object palette.…Here we have two rectangles of different dimensions.…I'll select the top rectangle here that I want to add two inches to the width of.…I'll go up here to the width and simply type in plus two and hit Return,…and we can see that it added two inches to the width.…